uva-math/uva-math-code/graduate/academic-trajectory.md

 <h1 class="mb-3">Academic trajectory</h1>

-Beginning graduate students are advised by the Graduate Advisor.
+Beginning graduate students are advised by the Director of Graduate Studies.
 Usually in the second year students acquire a major professor who does all subsequent advising.
 The responsibility rests with the student to contact a prospective major professor.
 The advisor approves course selections, monitors progress, and generally oversees the student&#39;s program of study.
 Satisfactory progress is usually measured by a grade of at least B in all courses.

 ### First year